 - Goal.
 This gives you the actual figures, whether it is revenue or number of tickets sold.

 - Rollup field.
-The goal metric has rollup fields which are nothing but actual and estimated values of the goal being measured—in our case, estimated versus actual revenue and estimated versus actual number of tickets sold.
+The goal metric has rollup fields which are the definitions of how we want to calculate actual and estimated values of the goal being measured—in our case, estimated versus actual revenue and estimated versus the actual number of tickets sold.

 Creating a Goal